cyrildiagne/devart-template/project_summary.md

 A wide-angle video-projector will prevent the user from creating shadows on the projection canvas.

 The animation is projected using Google Chrome in presentation mode.
-Because of the vector graphic library we use, the application adapt to any resolution and pixel density.
+Because of the vector graphic library we use, **the application can adapt to any resolution and pixel density**.

-The experience is also be accessible live from the browser, and because only tracking datas are streamed, people with relatively slow connection (edge/3g) can access it as well.
+The experience is also be accessible **live** from the browser, and because only tracking datas are streamed, people with relatively slow connection (edge/3g) can access it as well.

 ## Link to prototype